ecology-chris/react-git-demo/README.md

 # React + GitHub API project

+**NOTE!
+I modded this project to search for users based on a query instead of an exact match.
+I also added pagination using jw-react-pagination**

 In this project, we're going to take a small, existing React application and add new features to it.

 Here's what the application will look like once you are done: